HiPERCAM/hipercam/README.rst

 MacOS
 +++++

-Installation in MacOS is a little more complicated.
+Installation on Apple Silicon Macs is a little more complicated.
 The instructions below assume you have a modern MacOS/Apple Silicon system with Docker Desktop installed.

 To build the docker image from the docker file, run::